 In Marcin Wierzchowski’s play death is close by, tangible, like cracks in glass.
 Its cracks extend far, cutting through the lives of numerous people who are distant in time and space.
 The cracks have spread from Korean writer Han Kang’s novel The Boy Is Coming to Poland (in the second part of the play), where, over forty years later, during another mass murder, we see the death of another young person – Filip (Szymon Czacki).
 Can we draw some truth about the nature of the human being from this story?
 Can we look at a place as remote as South Korea as we would in a mirror and understand something about ourselves?
 Is there anything it can tell us about the soul?

-Our theatrical journey begins in Korea, then travels to Poland, delving into hidden anxieties about the future and seeking answers to whether what is divided can be salvaged so that it is stronger and more beautiful than before the crack came along – like the cracked plates sealed with gold by a Japanese kintsugi master.
+Our theatrical tale digs into our hidden anxieties about the future and seeks responses as to whether what is divided can be salvaged so that it is stronger and more beautiful than it was before the rupture.
+Like a shattered plate repaired with gold by a Japanese kintsugimaster.

 Wierzchowski makes us want to delve deep into this nearly five-hour (!) play, we want to listen to it, experience it, walk through the theatre, freeze ourselves in the Stary’s drafty corridors, and squeeze into a tiny, dusty office.
 Theatre is just within arm’s reach.
 So is war.

 Dawid Dudko, kultura.onet.pl